PTGus/push_swap/README.md

 ## push_swap
  Because Swap_push isn’t as natural.

-Summary:
+## Summary:

-In this project i will make a program that sorts data on a stack, with a limited set of instructions, using the lowest possible number of actions.
-To succeed i’ll have to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting.
+Push_swap is a number-sorting algorithm that efficiently sorts a stack using a limited set of operations.
+This project, built as part of the 42 School curriculum, implements various sorting techniques, including the Radix Sort algorithm for larger data sets, ensuring optimal performance.